saltyrtc/saltyrtc-demo/README.md

 First, adjust the `HOST` and `PORT` variables in the `scripts.js` file and point them to a [SaltyRTC server][server] instance.
 Then simply open `index.html` in a modern web browser with support for WebRTC and ES2015.
+By default, our demo server instance is pre-configured.

+If you want to adjust STUN/TURN server configuration, set the `STUN_*` and `TURN_*` constants in `scripts.js`.

 ### Android